Zulu0824/admin-dashboard/README.md

 # Admin Dashboard Project
-This Project is a part of "The Odin Project", It is mainly built using CSS grid (to practice grids).
+This Project is a part of "The Odin Project", It is mainly built using CSS grid (as per project guidelines).

 ---